khalid-hussain/shaheen/chap21.md

 when the Christians had realized our insensitivity."

-A person got up and said, "Some scholars of Granada think that this ongoing, indecisive war of ours with Ferdinand is not jihad.
+A person got up and said, "Some scholars of Granada think that this ongoing, indecisive war of ours with Ferdinand is not _jihād_.
 A major segment of our nation is being governed by the Christians and the result of this war will only aggravate the problems for us and our brothers."